 We planned to visit Kinkaku-ji just before closing because I had read it gets extremely crowded with people.
 Even on a rainy day, late in the afternoon the viewing area was still packed with visitors.
 I can only imagine how busy it must get mid-day when the weather is nice!

 I found that taking pictures here was quite the challenge.
 I had to push my way past selfie-stick wielding tourists to get to the front of the group where the railing was.
 My next mission was finding a spot where there were no tree branches hanging down into the frame.
 So I waited and waited, until I’d see a small spot open up then I would fit myself into it and stand my ground.
 Eventually I found a composition I liked.

 Even though our experience of visiting this temple was somewhat contradictory to the peaceful scene you see in photos, I still really enjoyed Kinkaku-ji.
-I thought it was one of the most beautiful places in Kyoto.
-The temple itself is very unique- way more lavish than other temples we visited during our 2 weeks in Japan.
+I thought it was one of the most beautiful places to visit in Kyoto.
+The temple itself is very unique- way more lavish than other Japanese temples we visited during our 2 weeks in Japan.